Standards of care

 Your right to privacy is protected by law.
 If at any time you are concerned or have a complaint about the way your personal information is being managed, please contact us.

 We welcome and encourage feedback about what is going well and what can be improved.
-Your feedback, whether a compliment, suggestion or complaint is important and assists us to ensure the service is meeting your needs.
+Your feedback, whether a compliment, suggestion or complaint, is important and assists us to ensure the service is meeting your needs.

 More information

-For more information please call 1300 819 200.
+For more information, please call the AccessCare team on 1300 819 200.